shoumi62/ACServerManager/README.md

 22/08/2015:
 * Finished adding all the new settings from 1.2 including tyres and weather

-## Preparation
+## Installation Details
-NOTE: If you've been using the new windows server manager that came with 1.2 then you may not need this step as when you package the server files it does the same thing.
+Note: If you've been using the new windows server manager that came with 1.2 then you may not need this step as when you package the server files it does the same thing.

 The application needs some additional files added to the server/content/tracks and server/content/cars folders to be able to choose track configurations and car skins.